grummerd/inkscape-kids-tutorial-sundown-sky/README.md

 Opacity and transparency means the same thing, how much can see through the top layer.
 We left the Opacity at 100%

+To adjust the Opacity:
+1. Click to select the layer
+1. Move Opacity slider to desired amount

 ### Modifying a path

 - Use (Path) `Difference` between two objects to cut piece out of the first object.
 We make a patch.
 And use the patch to tear a that piece out of the sky rectangle